murkl/arch-os/docs/README.md

 - Rebuilds the kernel images from the local package cache
 - Opens a shell inside it

-Two questions - keyboard and disk - the rest is read off the machine.
-No network needed.
+From the ISO it asks two questions - keyboard and disk - and reads the rest off the machine.
+From its partition it asks none: it starts in the language and on the keyboard the system was installed with, on the disk it was started from, straight on its menu.
+No network needed either way.

+There it is the only thing the machine runs, and there is no prompt behind it.
+Leaving it offers **Reset** where the ISO offers **Exit**: every answer is forgotten and the Recovery starts over.
+The shell inside the repaired system stays one of its steps, opening on **no**.

 **Note:** _The one on the disk starts with Secure Boot on.
 For the ISO, switch it off in the firmware and on again afterwards - the Recovery signs what it rebuilds with the machine's own keys._